haydlite/r-kpop-discussion/README.md

 [Pushshift Reddit API v4.0 Documentation](https://reddit-api.readthedocs.io/en/latest/#)

+!
+Pushshift created [a tool for more user-friendly search of reddit submissions and comments](https://redditsearch.io/).
+(What's the rate limit?)

 ### Related Works (Incomplete)

 - "A Community of Curious Souls: An Analysis of Commenting Behavior on TED Talks Videos" (Tsou, Thelwall, Mongeon, and Sugimoto, 2014)